circleci/circleci-docs/jekyll/_cci2/executor-types.md

 - In the event that your pipelines are failing despite there being little to no changes in your project, you may need to investigate upstream issues with docker images being used.

-More details on the Docker Executor are available in the [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference/) document.
+More details on the Docker executor are available in the [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference/) document.

 ### Using multiple Docker images
 {: #using-multiple-docker-images }